 To be possessed by the Spirit is to be empowered by God.
 To flee from the Spirit is to flee from God.
 Encountering the Spirit, we encounter God.
-The Holy Spirit is the very presence of God taught in both Testaments, with Jesus specifically instructing:
+The Holy Spirit is the very presence of God in both Testaments, specifically mentioned also by Jesus:

-I will ask the Father, and He will give you another Counselor to be with you forever-the Spirit of truth.
+"I will ask the Father, and He will give you another Counselor to be with you forever-the Spirit of truth.
 The world cannot accept Him, because it neither sees Him nor knows Him.
 But you know Him, for He lives with you and will be in you.
-I will not leave you as orphans (Jn 14:16-20).
+I will not leave you as orphans" (Jn 14:16-20).

-The Holy Spirit is not an nonpersonal power at our disposal.
+The Holy Spirit is not an abstract power at our disposal.
 Rather, He is sovereign.

 We are His auxiliary.
-Jesus doesn't promise that the Spirit will help the disciples to bear witness.
-Rather He states that the Spirit will bear witness and that, secondarily, we testify:
+Jesus doesn't promise that the Spirit will help us to witness.
+Rather, the Spirit will bear witness and secondarily use us:

 Behold, I send you out as sheep in the midst of wolves.
 Therefore be wise as serpents and harmless as doves.
 But beware of men, for they will deliver you up to councils and scourge you in their synagogues.
-You will be brought before governors and kings for My sake, as a testimony to them and to the Gentiles.
+And you will be brought before governors and kings for My sake, as a testimony to them and to the Gentiles.
 But when they deliver you up, do not worry about how or what you should speak.
 For it will be given to you in that hour what you should speak: for it is not you who speak, but the Spirit of your Father who speaks in you (Matt 10:16-20).